 Certain of our executive officers, directors and/or members of Fifth Street Management serve or may serve as officers, directors or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our investment adviser or its affiliates.
-For example, Fifth Street

-Management presently serves as investment adviser to FSC and FSFR and will encounter certain investment opportunities that satisfy the investment criteria for both FSC and FSFR.
-FSC had total assets of approximately \$2.6 billion as of September 30, 2015.
+For example, Fifth Street Management presently serves as investment adviser to FSC and FSFR and will encounter certain investment opportunities that satisfy the investment criteria for both FSC and FSFR.
+FSC had total assets of approximately \$2.5 billion as of December 31, 2015.
 FSC generally targets mid-sized companies with annual revenues between \$25 million and \$250 million and targets investment sizes generally ranging from \$10 million to \$100 million.
-In addition, although not the primary focus of FSC's investment portfolio, FSC's investments also include floating rate senior loans.
-FSFR had total assets of approximately \$697.7 million as of September 30, 2015 and invests in senior secured loans, including first lien, unitranche and second lien debt instruments, that pay interest at rates which are determined periodically on the basis of a floating base lending rate, made to private middle-market companies whose debt is rated below investment grade, similar to those that FSC targets for investment.
-Specifically, FSFR targets private, leveraged, middle-market companies with approximately \$20 million to \$100 million of EBITDA and targets investment sizes generally ranging from \$3 million to \$30 million.
+In addition, although not the primary focus of FSC's investment portfolio, FSC's investments also include floating rate senior loans, although it is not the exclusive focus of FSC's investment portfolio.
+FSFR had total assets of approximately \$644.5 million as of December 31, 2015 and invests in senior secured loans, including first lien, unitranche and second lien debt instruments, that pay interest at rates which are determined periodically on the basis of a floating base lending rate, similar to those that FSC targets for investment.
+Specifically, FSFR targets private, leveraged, middle-market companies with approximately \$20 million to \$100 million of EBITDA, in connection with investments by private equity sponsors, and targets investment sizes generally ranging from \$3 million to \$30 million.
 Therefore, there may be certain investment opportunities that satisfy the investment criteria for both FSC and FSFR.
 In addition, certain of our executive officers and Independent Directors serve in substantially similar capacities for both FSC and FSFR.
 Fifth Street Management and its affiliates also manage private investment funds, and may manage other funds in the future, that have investment mandates that are similar, in whole and in part, with ours.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.